Anne Stanley, since 2016.

 Booths have been divided into four parts.
 Most of the seat’s population lies in the eastern half of the seat, and these areas have been split into central (including West Hoxton and Prestons), north-east (including Cecil Hills, Green Valley and Hinchinbrook) and south-east (including Casula, Glenfield and Macquarie Fields).
 The remaining rural booths in the western end of the seat were grouped as “west”.

-Labor won a majority of the two-party-preferred vote in three out of four areas, ranging from 51.9% in the centre to 62.1% in the north-east.
-The Liberal Party won 66.5% in the west.
+The ALP won a majority of the two-party-preferred vote in three areas, with a vote ranging from 52% in the centre to 60.4% in the south-east.
+The Liberal Party won 73.2% in the sparsely-populated west of the seat.

 |Voter group||ALP 2PP %||Total votes||% of votes|